-i.
+j.
 The approximate location of all objects detect by GPR or x-ray are for the convenience of the Customer only.
 Customer defend, indemnify and hold harmless the Company for any property damage or personal injury, including death, to any person arising out of, or relating to, the result of the information provided by Company’s GPR scanning or x-ray imaging.

 10. Penhall expressly disclaims any and all warranties, express or implied, including, without limitation, any warranty of merchantability and/or fitness for a particular purpose.